 …for pets with an ongoing condition

 The short answer is not yet.
-If your pet has an existing and ongoing medical condition, we haven’t found you a solution yet.
-But that doesn’t mean we won’t.
 We have created cover for pets with pre-existing medical conditions, so you can get a policy if your pet has recently suffered from and accident or illness.
 However, we do not cover chronic conditions.

 …for pets who were ill in the past